Your guide to Juba, South Sudan

 Da Vinci Restaurant

-Da Vinci Restaurant is by far my favorite place in Juba.
-The location is great, just by the White Nile River; their food is delicious; their service is much better than in the other places I’ve been in Juba and Yambio – faster and understandable; and they also have live music which gives another vibe to the place.
+Da Vinci Restaurant is by far one of my favorite places in Juba.
+The location is great, just by the White Nile River; their food is delicious; their service is much better than in the other places I’ve been in Juba and Yambio – faster and understandable; they also have live music which gives another vibe to the place.

 I’ve been there twice so far and I guess I’ll be going back every other time I get back to Juba.

-Hotel Diplomat is a well-known name for anyone working with UNMISS or other NGOs.
+Hotel Diplomat is a well-known name for anyone working with UNMISS.
 It has access from the Tomping compound which makes it a good alternative for the staff to have a meal there as a change from the usual tukul inside the compound.
-Their food is relatively good, although don’t let the names fool you – always double check if what you are ordering is the one what you’re getting.
+Their food is relatively good, although don’t let the names fool you – always double-check if what you are ordering is the one that you’re getting.
 The terrace at Diplomat provides for a good environment to have a relaxed dinner.

 Lily’s Cafe is a pretty modern place in Juba, very close to UN Tomping (located at the Airport Road).
 It serves a variety of food, including Chinese food and also fast food and, most importantly for me, good coffee.
-It also has a bakery and cakes section which I still have to try and see how it is.
+It also has a bakery and cakes section.
 Additionally, Lily’s has a supermarket where you can get your groceries and all you need while in Juba.

 Where to stay in Juba, South Sudan?

 Pin this for later and others to find it!
-If you have questions, let me know!
+If you have any questions, let me know!